pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/19-psychosis-as-failed-reorganization.md

 # Psychosis as Failed Reorganization

 Not all reorganizations converge.
 When no stabilization strategy can be sustained under constraint, coherence itself becomes unstable.
-Psychosis is treated here not as escalation, identity, or pathology in isolation, but as failed or emergency reorganization—a last attempt to impose coherence when no viable stabilization lock can consolidate.
+Psychosis is treated here not as escalation, identity, or pathology in isolation, but as failed or emergency reorganization: a last attempt to impose coherence when no viable stabilization lock can consolidate.

 This framing does not reduce psychosis to a symptom cluster.
 It situates psychosis within the same structural logic that governs all post-collapse outcomes, differing only in the failure to converge on a durable solution.